 When heated, Inconel forms a passivating oxide layer, which helps make it exceptionally heat resistant.
 Inconel is also an excellent material for use in low temperature environments as it resists cracking.
 Inconel also resists chloride induced stress corrosion cracking and resists pitting, crevice corrosion and resists acids (including sulfuric, phosphoric, nitric, and hydrochloric).

 With its many uses, Inconel can be a difficult metal to shape and machine.
-Tube Hollows International’s technicians understand how to work with this super alloy, factoring in such variables as Inconel’s rapid work hardening and tendency to plastically deform.
+Confluent Maine’s technicians understand how to work with this super alloy, factoring in such variables as Inconel’s rapid work hardening and tendency to plastically deform.
 When working with Inconel tubing, choosing a machine shop with experience is paramount.
-Tube Hollows International has the experience and expertise required to deliver the highest quality finished Inconel custom tubes and tubular components.
+Confluent Maine has the experience and expertise required to deliver the highest quality finished Inconel custom tubes and tubular components.